chr15m/sitefox-payments/README.md

 # Use it

-See `server.cljs` for an example server which you can run with `npm nbb serve`.
+See `server.cljs` for an example nbb server which you can run with `npm run serve`.

 Specify the IDs of the prices you want to use from your Stripe account.
 Here they are taking from an environment variable called `PRICES` (comma separated).